-In 2019, sensitivity data have been generated for samples originating from Austria, Bulgaria, Croatia, France, Germany, Greece, Hungary, India, Italy, Portugal, Slovenia, Spain and Switzerland.
+In 2020, sensitivity data have been generated for samples originating from Austria, Bulgaria, Croatia, France, Germany, Greece, Hungary, Italy, Portugal, Romania, Slovakia, Slovenia, Spain and Switzerland.

-Most 2019 samples in monitored areas were sensitive.
+Most 2020 samples in monitored areas were sensitive.

-Less sensitive isolates were detected at low frequency in a small number of locations in Italy (Veneto, Emilia-Romagna, Puglia), Spain (Galicia) and Germany (Baden-Württemberg).
+Less sensitive isolates were detected at low frequency in a small number of trial sites in Italy (Emilia-Romagna, Puglia), Spain (Galicia) and Croatia.

 In previous years, a few isolates with reduced sensitivity have been found in a small number of trial sites located in Austria, France, Italy, Germany, Portugal and Spain where OSBPI fungicides have been used intensively during several years.
 The frequency of these isolates was however low.
-In some of these isolates, target site mutations have been identified at positions 770, 837 and 863.
+In some of these isolates, target site mutations have been identified at positions 770, 837 and 863 (based on P. capsici homology numbering).
 More work is needed to understand the relevance of these mutations on OSBPI sensitivity.